 Guide to Commissioning

-Commissioning a new work can be a very exciting process.
+Commissioning a new work is a very exciting process.
 I write commissions for all kinds of events – celebrations, festivals, anniversaries, dedication of new performing arts facilities, and those in memory of a figure who has left a strong mark on the lives of others.
 Email me and discuss what you have in mind.
 Most people are clear about the occasion, dates of the performance, and general length and nature of the work.
-I can help sort this out further with you.
+I can help sort out the other necessary details.

 For choral works, the text

-Relative to text, I feel that the composer must have a strong kinship to the text in order to “sonically resurrect it” musically.
+Relative to text, I feel that the composer must have a strong kinship to the text in order to musically connect.
 As such, I prefer to choose my own texts.
 Find the perfect text (for the occasion) can be quite an involved process for me, and can easily take as much time as it takes to write the work.
-I normally send the text to the commissioning party before I begin the musical rendering so they are involved.
-On some rare occasions, a text has already been determined by the commissioning party.
+I normally send the text to the commissioning party before I begin the musical rendering so they are involved and give their “blessing.”

 Residency and Attendance at the Premier performance